 As Brexit continues to batter the currency markets, companies now more than ever need to protect their exposure to foreign exchange price fluctuations.
-One method, that is often ignored, is OTC FX Options.
+One method, that is often ignored, is OTC (over the counter) FX Options.

 What are OTC FX Options?